-Rear-end collisions are one of the most common types of automobile accidents Fort Worth.
-Usually, rear-end wrecks are the fault of the car who hits from behind.
-However, there are a few exceptions.
-The following are examples of collisions where it can be the fault of the front car (the one that is hit in the rear end):
+The following are examples of collisions that are the fault of the front car (the one that is hit in the rear end):

 1. When the front car pulls out of a parking lot.
 If a car pulls out of a parking lot without looking to make sure the way is clear, or if they speed out and misjudge the distance between oncoming traffic, it's that driver's fault.
 Cars pulling out of lots must yield to the right of way.